A parent-led community initiative

 5

 Doing nothing is the same as giving in.
-Every day without intentional limits is a day the tech giants are making decisions about your child's attention, social life, and sense of self that you didn't get to make.
+Every day without intentional limits is a day the tech companies are making decisions about our children's attention, social life, and sense of self that we as parents and educators didn't get to make.

 What is a techlaration?

-A techlaration is a declaration of independence from technology as the default relationship shaping our children's lives.
 Children used to be shaped by relationships with their parents, their friends, their school, their community.
 Now their primary relationship is with their phone — TikTok, Instagram, and the constant pinging of platforms monetizing influence and attention.
+A techlaration is a declaration of independence from technology as the default relationship shaping our children's lives.
+It's not anti-technology.
+It's pro-awareness and informed decision-making.

-When you sign the techlaration, you're not signing a petition.
+When you fill out the techlaration, you're not signing a petition.
 You're joining a conversation with the parents at your school and across our community who share your concerns and want to act on them together so we can all do better.

 We know families are at different places on this.
 Some are alarmed.
 Some are skeptical.
 Most are somewhere in the middle, doing their best.
 All of it is welcome here.